casper-devrel/docs-redux/cspr-docs/docs/resources/beginner/counter-testnet/index.md

 # A Counter on the Testnet

 This tutorial installs a simple counter contract on the Casper Testnet.
 The contract is straightforward and simply maintains a counter variable.
-If you want to learn to send transactions to a local Casper Network, you can follow a [similar tutorial](../counter/index.md) and work with NCTL.
+If you want to learn to send deploys to a local Casper Network, you can follow a [similar tutorial](../counter/index.md) and work with NCTL.
 Once you are familiar with this process, the next step would be to write more practical smart contracts.

 Here is how the tutorial is structured: